Joanzo/gatss/README.md

     Navigate into your new site’s directory and start it up.

     ```shell
+    # this command will run both gatsby develop and storybook concurrently
     cd my-default-starter/
-    gatsby develop
+    npm start
     ```

 1.  **Open the source code and start editing!**

+    2 sites are running

+    - Your storybook site is now running at `http://localhost:6006`!

-    Your site is now running at `http://localhost:8000`!
+    - Your gatsby site is now running at `http://localhost:8000`!

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._